Estimating univariate models¶

 the call to

 property.
-(The mathematics can be found in these notes.)
+(The method uses exponential Greenwood confidence interval.
+The mathematics are found in these notes.)
+We can call

 Let’s segment on democratic regimes vs non-democratic regimes.
 Calling

 plot on either the estimate itself or the fitter object will return

 axis object, that can be used for plotting further estimates: